Usman032/quran_tilawat/README.md

 # quran_tilawat
-This project contains sub projects (actually different versions). the audios will need to be dowloaded from link mentioned in Read Me file.
+This project contains other independent sub projects (actually different versions). the audios will need to be dowloaded from link mentioned in Read Me file.